Reksoft

 Reksoft is an offshore software engineering company specialising in software development and system integration services, specifically software product engineering, enterprise application services and dedicated centres.
 Reksoft has passed certification audit ISO 9001:2008, and is assessed to comply with CMMi Level 5.
 The company is based in St. Petersburg, Russia, and has regional offices in Stockholm, Sweden, and development centres in Moscow and Voronezh, Russia.

 In 2008, Technoserv, one of the leading players in the Russian IT market, acquired a 74% stake in Reksoft.

 Clients

-As of April 2021, Reksoft has served over 1000 companies worldwide, including T-Systems, Cadbury, Fujitsu, Gazprom, Mazda, Philip Morris International, Mavenir Systems, Springer Business+Science Media, Tieto, Lenze, Aastra, Alert Logic, FXDD, Agora Freight and Vimpelcom.
+As of April 2021, Reksoft has served over 1000 companies worldwide, including T-Systems, Cadbury, Fujitsu, Gazprom, Mazda, Philip Morris International, Mavenir Systems, Springer Science+Business Media, Tieto, Lenze, Aastra, Alert Logic, FXDD, Agora Freight and Vimpelcom.

 Ranking

 In 2009, Reksoft was awarded the rank of Rising Star by the International Association of Outsourcing Professionals.
 In the same year, Reksoft was listed as one of the top 20 Russian IT service providers.